- Execeptions to the rule against Hearsay

 Admissions by Agents

 Admissions made by agents (such as a lawyer acting for the defendant) are preserved as admissible exceptions to the hearsay rule.
 In R (Firth) v Epping Justices 4 All ER 326, the court accepted that the rule covered admissions made by a lawyer in completing a case progression form.
-However, the judge should normally exercise their discretion under section 78 of PACE to exclude such evidence provided that the parties conducted the case within the letter and spirit of the Criminal Procedure Rules (CPR): R v Newell EWCA Crim 650.
+However, the judge should normally exercise their discretion under section 78 of PACE to exclude such evidence provided that the parties conducted the case within the letter and spirit of the Criminal Procedure Rules (CrimPR): R v Newell EWCA Crim 650.

 Words spoken by one defendant in pursuit of and for the purposes of advancing a common enterprise are admissible against all co-defendants alleged to be involved in the joint enterprise even where they are said in the absence of the co-accused.